-26. Financial risk management
+27. Financial risk management

-The Company's principal financial liabilities comprise borrowing, accounts payables and other liabilities.
+The Company's principal financial liabilities comprise accounts payables and other liabilities.
 The main purpose of these financial liabilities is to manage Company's cash flows.
-The Company has various financial assets such as accounts and other receivables, cash and cash equivalents, which arise directly from operations.
+The Company has various financial assets such as accounts and other receivables, cash and bank balances, which arise directly from operations.